The Tokyo Disneyland Hotel

 I talked briefly about where we stayed — the Tokyo Disneyland Hotel — but figured I might as well do a full review.
 I feel relatively versed in the various Disney Hotels of the world: this is the seventh Disney property I’ve had the privilege of experiencing and I can honestly say that this one is at the tippity-top of them all.
-The Grand Californian Hotel has been my “staycation” go-to for years now, and I’ve stayed at The Disneyland Hotel in Anaheim has been a nice back up.
+The Grand Californian Hotel has been my “staycation” go-to for years now, while The Disneyland Hotel in Anaheim has been a nice back up.
 At Walt Disney World, we’ve stayed at The Grand Floridian in Orlando a handful of times, and Disney’s Polynesian Resort once.
 We’ve also stayed at the Disneyland Hotel in Paris once, two summers ago.
 (Not to mention, we got married at Disney’s Aulani Resort & Spa in Hawaii!!)

 While each of the Disney hotels has their own special something, the Tokyo Disneyland Hotel has it all: fabulous Victorian styling with unique Disney touches, world class Cast Members who redefine “premium service,” rooms with unbeatable views, restaurants, shops, and an amazing location smack dab in the center of it all.

 We booked a “Concierge Turret Room” through the Tokyo Disneyland website in July, just about 4 months prior to the trip.
 The website is a little clunky and difficult to navigate, but apart from some general confusion on our part we never had any real issues with it.